 Putting the “human” back into human resources

-Roffey Park’s Management agenda 2012 confirms that human resources are seen to be adding greater value to their organisations.
+Roffey Park’s research continually confirms that human resources are seen to be adding greater value to their organisations.
 But the view on just how much value, varies according to whether you talk to line managers or HR.
 We’ve seen business partnering give human resources professionals in many organisations the opportunity to broaden their horizons and genuinely add value to the business.
 But while this approach has offered the potential for greater impact, many in HR still find themselves caught up in transactional HR.
 Some line managers remain reluctant to take responsibility for the management of their people, some HR functions lack the resources to move operational HR work away from BPs, and some HR professionals continue to find recognition and validation in ‘sorting problems’ for managers.